JohnWallace21/annotations-exercise/README.md

 ## Configuration

-IntelliJ compiles and executes our code from the terminal without our direct intervention.
+IntelliJ compilesss and executes our code from the terminal without our direct intervention.
 For this exercise we will not use it, because it would *hide* the warnings that we want to fix.
 For this exercise we will use the *terminal* instead.